 - Reflect the perfect fit for your company and your product

 What can you do to improve it?
 Sometimes, it’s better to analyze your own product and your company, and then craft an ICP and buyer persona from scratch rather than trying to fix the old ones.

 Some companies think that acquiring a contact list of companies is enough to fill in the sales pipeline.
-However, in most cases, the quality of these lists is extremely low.
+However, in some cases, the quality of these lists is extremely low.
 This is because they are usually out-of-date: businesses close, people leave their jobs for various reasons, and the size or location of the company may change over time.